stat4701/edav/_posts/2015-03-25-hafiz-weather-1.md

 ### Google

 Someone pointed this out on the survey (thanks!).
 Searching for weather in Google gives you a very nice weather graph.
 It uses SVG/HTML5.
 Notice that the Y axis does not start at zero.
-It is probably a necessary tradeoff to accomodate the relative ups and downs which are not that extreme.
+It is probably a necessary trade-off to accommodate the relative ups and downs which are not that extreme.
 However, there are some semantic resonance issues.
 The chart is shaded in yellowish-orange and that corresponds to sunlight.
 Unfortunately periods of rain and cloud under are also shaded orange.
 Also notice that it shortens an entire day to an icon.
 It can rain late in the day but it will still be the same icon.
 <a href="{{site.baseurl}}/assets/aha2140/weather/sites/google/search.png">
   <img src="{{site.baseurl}}/assets/aha2140/weather/sites/google/search.png" width="70%">
 </a>